 What Do We Do?

-Dignity Twin Cities is a small Christian community that provides a spiritual base for lesbian, gay, bisexual, and transgender Catholics, their families and friends.
+Dignity Twin Cities is a small Christian community that, in the tradtion of Liberation Theology from Latin America, provides a spiritual base for lesbian, gay, bisexual, and transgender Catholics, their families and friends.
 We are also an activist organization that works to change the antiquated sexual theology of the Roman Catholic Church.

 Why Do We Do This?